coenfuse/mflux/source/modules/influx/readme.md

 ### Dependencies ###

-* To communicate with InfluxDB on a remote location, this module uses the [cinflux]() library.
+* To communicate with InfluxDB on a remote location, this module uses the [httplib]() library.